-Weglot uses both monthly and annually pricing structure based on the number of languages and words.
-Thus, if you need translating a large project into multiple languages, this plugin might be more expensive than other choices with a fixed annual price.
+Weglot uses both monthly and annually pricing structures based on the number of languages and words.
+Thus, if you need to translate a large project into multiple languages, this plugin might be more expensive than other choices with a fixed annual price.

 Lingotek is a flexible cloud-based localization and translation for WordPress providing 3 options and appropriate workflows for translating your content:

 - Community – This is a more cost-saving option for your company.
-You can use your own bilingual employees or partners, then have the translations reviewed and post-edited with the help from the Lingotek Workbench.
+You can use your own bilingual employees or partners, they have the translations reviewed and post-edited with the help of the Lingotek Workbench.

 - Machine Translation – Your content will be translated by Microsoft Translator in your desired languages without paying (applied for up to 100,000 characters).